 If you’re using stock from our Getty Images library, we recommend searching for collections of images based on the tips in the previous section.
 Find photos that are similar and will pair well together.

 If the photos you’ve selected aren’t quite feeling like a collection, that’s ok!
 Our team recommends using a filter on your video to help unify all of your stock assets.
-You can learn more about filters right over here.
+You can learn more about filters and using our design settings right over here.

 Check out the video below for some examples of photo bursts created with imagery from our Getty Images library.

 Putting loads of text on top of a photo burst may wind up looking pretty busy.
 We’d recommend sticking just to one or two words to keep things simple.
 You can add more text to a photo, video, or text block after your burst ends.